 Gumbo originated in Louisiana in the 18th century, but there is no evidence to pinpoint the exact origin of the food.
 Many believe as do I, that the name “gumbo” is derived from the word kingombo, which is Bantu for okra, a popular ingredient in West African cooking.
 The Choctaw Indians were found to have developed the spicy file’ powder, a key additive made from sassafras leaves; but the French lay claim to the thickening agent known as the roux.

 Gumbo is a full meal, a melting pot of rich flavors steeped in tradition, a comforting stew-like dish.
-Though I learned to make gumbo in high school, most “locals” to the state learn at the hand of their mother’s and grandmother’s at a young age.
+Though I learned to make gumbo in high school, most locals to the state learn at the hand of their mother’s and grandmother’s at a young age.
 Gumbo can’t be rushed, so if you don’t have the time or quality ingredients, don’t bother.

 It is crucial to use the freshest and best seasonal ingredients when cooking gumbo, so selecting meat and/or shellfish, vegetables, including the thickener (usually in the form of okra or file powder) must be done carefully.
 There are many variations of gumbo, and everyone thinks theirs is the best, but I tend to stick to Chicken & Sausage or Seafood Gumbo, but I do use turkey after Thanksgiving.
 If lucky enough to have a hunter in the family, game is a wonderful ingredient to use as well.

 Having had the opportunity to live in New Orleans, Baton Rouge, Houma, and to have toured the state of Louisiana, I have tasted many different, yet exceptional gumbo dishes.
-Creole gumbo typically contains seafood and often crushed tomatoes, and Cajun gumbo is seafood and fowl based (though typically not together), but one thing is for certain, it all comes down to the roux.
+Creole gumbo typically contains seafood and often stewed tomatoes, and Cajun gumbo is seafood and fowl based (though typically not together), but one thing is for certain, it all comes down to the roux.

 Note: You must not leave your pot during the roux process; not for anything.
 If burned it must be thrown out, and a new roux started.
-I stand at my oven and stir, using a slotted roux spoon with an angled bottom in my heavy bottom pot, for at least 20 minutes.
+I stand at my stove and stir, using a slotted roux spoon with an angled bottom in my heavy bottom pot, for at least 20 minutes.

 Every gumbo has to include the holy trinity of vegetables: the onion, celery, and green bell peppers.
 I always introduce quite a bit of fresh garlic, and of course the okra.
 I have heard many talk of leaving the okra out, but then you will just have a great stew.
 It’s not gumbo without the okra!

 Gumbo is cooked an hour or more to let the flavors marry.
 In my opinion it is even better the following day.
 I tend to make gumbo in a large batch to feed a crowd or to have leftovers, and it does freeze well.